jsgounot/MAGBinning/README.md

-## Another Snakemake assembly/binning module
+## Another Snakemake binning module

-Personal [snakemake](https://snakemake.readthedocs.io/en/stable/) module for metagenomic assembly and binning.
+Another [snakemake](https://snakemake.readthedocs.io/en/stable/) module for metagenomic assembly and binning.
+Why could you ask?
+Here are some reasons which motivated me to build this tool:
+1. Available pipelines are mostly all-in-one solutions with no modularity.
+You can't replace a binner with another binner.
+You can't compare binners.
+2. Available pipelines incorporate unnecessary tools and packages.
+Who needs to download 1Gb of codebase for binning?
+3. Most of the (old) binning refiners are not coded properly.
+Don't use CPU, shady options, ...
+4. Most of the binning tools do not incorporate quality controls of your bins.
+I wonder why.
+5. Most of the pipelines assume you have perfect data.
+What happens if your sample does not yield a single bin?

 This pipeline was at first a translation and cleaner version of the [metaLAS](https://github.com/SeanChenHCY/metaLAS) pipeline, itself very inspired by the [metaWRAP](https://github.com/bxlab/metaWRAP) pipeline.
-Current pipeline is now much more complete. including an optional assembly step, a complete quality module, a reassembly options, additional binners and quality assessment tools.
+The current pipeline is now much more complete. including an optional assembly step, a complete quality module, reassembly options, additional binners, and quality assessment tools.

+Most importantly, this pipeline is highly modularized, incorporates multiple binners (while it is impossible to keep up with every new binners, adding a new one should be easy), and only download packages you need for your analysis.

 ### Pros